rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 function isChildEquipped(uint256 tokenId, address childAddress, uint256 childTokenId) external view returns (bool)
 ```

-Used to check whether the token has a given token equipped.
+Used to check whether the token has a given child equipped.